We dig deep to determine the root cause behind the COVID-19 outbreak

 As the COVID-19 pandemic continue to devastate countries across the globe, we should no longer consider urban planning and design as a mere option, but as a necessity to improve the urban quality of life and minimise the impact of future pandemics.

 This article originally appeared in the Property Report Newsroom of asiapropertyawards.com.
-It is the second of a 10-part series on how the Asian real estate is going green.
+It is the second of a five-part series on how the Asian real estate is going green.
 Read the first, third, fourth, fifth parts here